Getting Started

 - Null safety: Kotlin's type system distinguishes nullable and non-nullable types.
 Use

-for nullable types and prefer safe calls (?.
+?for nullable types and prefer safe calls (?.) and the Elvis operator (?:).
+See Null Safety.

 - Type inference: You rarely need to specify types explicitly—Kotlin infers them for you.
 Use